rafnixschaf/iota/crates/iota-indexer/README.md

 #### Indexer setup

-You can spin up an Indexer as part of [iota-test-validator](../../crates/iota-test-validator/README.md) which creates a simple local network or as a standalone service that connects to an existing fullnode.
+You can spin up an Indexer through the `iota start` subcommand which creates a simple local network or as a standalone service that connects to an existing fullnode.

 To run the indexer as a standalone service with an existing fullnode, follow the steps below.